De-winterize Your Boat With These Steps

 If you had placed even an inexpensive de-humidifier in your boat for the winter, you'll be one step ahead.

-If you stored your boat outside for the winter, check for any signs of critters that may have gotten into your boat and left a mess or caused damage.
+If you stored your boat outside for the winter, check for any signs of rodents and other critters that may have gotten into your boat and left a mess or caused damage.

 Inspect, Clean, and Repair Your Boat's Vinyl